Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/homology.md

 The phenomenon of conserved and variable regions even occurs within individual genes.
 For example, the following figure shows that within a spike protein subunit, the S2 domain is 90% similar between the two viruses, whereas the S1 domain is only 64% similar.
 Furthermore, there are nested subregions of greater or less variability within each of the two domains.

 [![image-center](../assets/images/600px/spike_protein_similarity.png){: .align-center}](../assets/images/spike_protein_similarity.png)
 Variable and conserved regions in the SARS-CoV and SARS-CoV-2 spike proteins.
-The S1 domain tends to be more variable, whereas the S2 domain is more conserved (and even has a small region of 100% similarity).
+The S1 domain tends to be more variable, whereas the S2 domain is more conserved.
 In this figure, "NTD" stands for "N-terminal domain" and "RBD" stands for "receptor binding domain", two subunits of the S1 domain.
-Source: Jaimes et al. 2020[^Jaimes].
 {: style="font-size: medium;"}

 Some homology modeling algorithms account for variable and conserved regions by assuming that very conserved regions in the two genes correspond to essentially identical structures in the proteins.
 That is, the structure of our protein of interest in these regions will be the same as those of the template protein.
 We can then use a **fragment library**, a catalog of known substructures from many proteins, to fill in the structure of non-conserved regions based on structures of fragments whose sequence is similar to these regions.
 This approach is called **fragment assembly**.